 With last decade’s evolution, that is no longer the case and it is now much more advantageous for expats to use their US Dollars (exchanged to pesos) and buy in Mexico.

 |Cost in the US|

 Here is a chart that gives you an idea of the difference in prices in a few popular models.
-As you can see, both the Honda Civic and the Toyota Camry are considerably cheaper in Mexico, one being $4.000 dollars cheaper and the other $3,000.
-(The complete table, with prices in pesos and dollars, and a link to each brochure of specifications is available in our free guide).
+As you can see, both the Nissan Versa and the KIA Forte are considerably cheaper in Mexico, one being $1,200 dollars cheaper and the other $3,200.
+(The complete table, with prices in pesos and dollars).

 In Mexico, as in the US, , there can be some regional variations in the prices.
 Nevertheless, these are the official prices listed in their respective websites.

 As you can see, the current exchange rate offers foreign buyers a distinct advantage in terms of how far they can stretch their money.